Blog Article

 Child Support Modification

-Child support guidelines allow modification of a child support order such as child support payments.
+Child support guidelines allow modification of a child support order, such as child support payments.
 Similar to spousal support, child support modification requires a significant material change, such as unemployment or improved employment.

 Other aspects of your divorce case, such as property division, cannot be modified regardless of any material or significant changes.
 If you and your ex-spouse agree on the exchange of property, other avenues besides a divorce modification may be available.
 Your family law attorney may be able to help you in these areas.